 Even the open windows can be finely decorated

-Comment: Emily's description of Mirrors and Clocks applies typically to Omani houses in Zanzibar and much less to traditional houses in Oman.
+Comment: Emily's description of specifically Mirrors and Clocks applies typically to Omani houses in Zanzibar and much less to traditional houses in Oman.
+In particular mirrors were not used in the houses of conservative Muslims.

 The deep recesses described by Emily, the sticks between the recesses would typically be used for displaying the guns, swords and daggers.